-Reliable choices for winter-harvest spinach include Red Kitten, Racoon, and Carmel.
+A reliable choice for winter-harvest spinach is Red Kitten.
 Flamingo and Emperor are two other spinach varieties that can be seeded in late fall for winter harvest.
 Corvair performed very well in our recent caterpillar trials, and we have seen it overwintered very successfully at other farms.
-A good variety for overwintering in the field is Tyee.
 Seed so the plants are one inch tall when the hard freeze begins.
 They will grow quickly in spring and must be harvested before bolting.

 Kale, like spinach, is much sweeter in the coolest months of the year.
 All varieties of kale can be grown in the winter, but curled-leaf types are a bit hardier, and make for bigger bunches more quickly — you will spend less time harvesting the kale and your bunches will look fuller.